 Learn how to cut butternut squash with ease, including halves and cubes.
-Plus learn the right way to peel it and prepare for cooking.
+Plus, learn the right way to peel and prepare it for cooking.

-How to Cook Butternut Squash from Scratch
+How to Cut and Cook Butternut Squash

 In addition to showing you how to cut it, I’ll tell you how to peel butternut squash, prep it, store it, and give you some recipe ideas.